openshift/aws-account-shredder/README.md

 (rather than customer accounts in production which should have a more sane state).
 In other words, this method should only be used as a last resort for AWS resources with no associated Account CR or hive cluster.

-The following steps will perform the shredding on the AWS account-ids specified earlier. ( the `AWS_ACCOUNTS_TO_SHRED_FILE` environment variable ).
+> DOUBLE CHECK THAT THE ACCOUNT IDS IN THE `AWS_ACCOUNTS_TO_SHRED_FILE` FILE BEFORE PROCEEDING, AS THIS IS A DESTRUCTIVE OPERATION THAT CAN NOT BE UNDONE!

-> DOUBLE CHECK THAT YOU'VE ACCOUNT IDS IN FILE, AS THIS IS A DESTRUCTIVE OPERATION THAT CAN NOT BE UNDONE!
+After deploying the AWS Account Shredder locally and setting `AWS_ACCOUNTS_TO_SHRED_FILE` run:
 ```
 make shred-accounts
 ```

-Shredding can take minutes per account, so a large list of AWS Account IDs can take a long time to finish.
+Shredding can take minutes per account and sometimes it can take several passes to cleanup all resources, so a large list of AWS Account IDs can take a long time to finish.
 You can check on the status of the shredding with:
 ```
 make shred-accounts-status
 ```

-You can remove successfully shredded accounts with:
+You can remove successfully shredded accounts to reduce unnecessary shredder work on large AWS Account ID lists with:
 ```
 make shred-accounts-clean
 ```